elmtree-askmo/cloudcannon-app/content/learn/sociology/in-what-ways-do-museums-serve-as-sites-of-decolonization-by-honoring-indigenous-worldviews.md

 url: /learn/sociology/questions/in-what-ways-do-museums-serve-as-sites-of-decolonization-by-honoring-indigenous-worldviews
 score: -1.0
 related_article1:
-    id: 169153
+    id: 169165
-    title: What are the key challenges and positive outcomes of inclusive and collaborative processes in the decolonization of museums?
+    title: >-
+        What is the importance of archives in supporting Indigenous self-determination and cultural reclamation?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-key-challenges-and-positive-outcomes-of-inclusive-and-collaborative-processes-in-the-decolonization-of-museums
+    url: /learn/sociology/questions/what-is-the-importance-of-archives-in-supporting-indigenous-selfdetermination-and-cultural-reclamation
 related_article2:
-    id: 169153
+    id: 169156
-    title: What are the key challenges and positive outcomes of inclusive and collaborative processes in the decolonization of museums?
+    title: >-
+        How do interpretative programs challenge stereotypical representations and share authority in Indigenous public history?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-key-challenges-and-positive-outcomes-of-inclusive-and-collaborative-processes-in-the-decolonization-of-museums
+    url: /learn/sociology/questions/how-do-interpretative-programs-challenge-stereotypical-representations-and-share-authority-in-indigenous-public-history
 related_article3:
-    id: 169155
+    id: 169154
-    title: What role do national and tribal museums play in Indigenous public history?
+    title: >-
+        How do museums honor Indigenous knowledge and discuss the hard truths of colonization?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-do-national-and-tribal-museums-play-in-indigenous-public-history
+    url: /learn/sociology/questions/how-do-museums-honor-indigenous-knowledge-and-discuss-the-hard-truths-of-colonization
 related_article4:
+    id: 169160
+    title: >-
+        How is Indigenous knowledge and worldview represented in museum exhibitions?
+    subject: Sociology
+    url: /learn/sociology/questions/how-is-indigenous-knowledge-and-worldview-represented-in-museum-exhibitions
+related_article5:
     id: 169165
+    title: >-
-    title: What is the importance of archives in supporting Indigenous self-determination and cultural reclamation?
+        What is the importance of archives in supporting Indigenous self-determination and cultural reclamation?
     subject: Sociology
     url: /learn/sociology/questions/what-is-the-importance-of-archives-in-supporting-indigenous-selfdetermination-and-cultural-reclamation
-related_article5:
-    id: 169166
-    title: How do acts of reclamation and resilience demonstrate the survivance of Indigenous peoples?
-    subject: Sociology
-    url: /learn/sociology/questions/how-do-acts-of-reclamation-and-resilience-demonstrate-the-survivance-of-indigenous-peoples
 ---

 &nbsp;